 “Shut up and let’s just get some food, I’m starving.”
 I clutched my belly when it rumbled loudly as if to further prove my point.

 “What do you want?
 Fast food?” he pointed to a McDonald’s in front of us, “Or some greasy Kebabs?” he pointed to a small kebab shop just a little further down from McDonald’s.

 “McDonald’s!”
 I exclaimed and practically dragged him inside.
 We both ordered a chicken nugget Happy Meal each, playing with our toys whilst we were eating, “Hey!”
 I cried in protest when he nabbed one of my chips so I reached across the table and grabbed about four chips and stuffed them in mouth before he could react.

 “I only took one!
 Now, I have to take three to make it equal.”
 He stared at me in shock and went to grab my chips but I pulled them out of his reach, as well as my nuggets.
 A lot of people, mainly older people, were looking at us condescendingly in that way that clearly said ‘Ugh, act like a grown up please’.

 “Nuh uh, my chips.”
 I swallowed my mouthful difficulty and then proceeded to stuff the rest of the down my throat as fast as possible.

-“You really are one of a kind Elle.”
-He laughed, copying me and shoving the remaining chips in his gob.
-We stood up, put our rubbish in the bin and carried on toys in our hands back towards the villa with me trying to inconspicuously hide my yawns but hiding miserably, “Come on sleeping beauty, let’s get you to bed.”
+“You really are one of a kind, Elle,” he laughed, copying me and shoving the remaining chips in his gob.
+We stood up, put our rubbish in the bin and carried our toys in our hands back towards the villa with me trying to inconspicuously hide my yawns but hiding miserably, “Come on sleeping beauty, let’s get you to bed.”
 He swooped me up in his arms suddenly.
 Talk about sweeping me off my feet.

 “That means you’re my knight in shining armour.”
 I mumbled sleepily, snuggling myself into his chest and inhaling his delicious aftershave.